 The contribution of the air transport industry in 20 years’ time

 Several aircraft manufacturers, including Airbus, Boeing, Bombardier and Embraer, estimate the future demand for air transport in the form of revenue passenger kilometres.
 The most recent estimates suggest that demand for air transport will increase by an average of 4.3% per annum over the next 20 years.
-That implies that demand for air travel will increase by a factor of two and a half over the period.
+That implies that demand for air travel will increase by a factor of 2.3 over the period.

 The impact of lower growth: a sensitivity analysis

-- Worldwide, there would be 1.4 million fewer direct jobs in the air transport sector.
+- Worldwide, there would be 1.9 million fewer direct jobs and $320 billion less GDP in the air transport sector.

-- Taking into consideration the direct, indirect, and induced impacts, there would be 3.8 million fewer jobs supported by air transport.
+- Taking into consideration the direct, indirect, and induced impacts, there would be 6.5 million fewer jobs and $820 billion less GDP supported by air transport.

-- Once the impacts of tourism are included, the air transport sector would support a total of 10.4 million fewer jobs than would otherwise be the case under the baseline scenario.
+- Once the impacts of tourism are included, the air transport sector would support a total of 12 million fewer jobs and $1.2 trillion less GDP than it otherwise would be.